samman350/samman350.github.io/_posts/2025-05-08-phased-arrays.md

 ![25 oscillators]({{ '/assets/images/gif_25spce1.gif' | relative_url }})

 It can be seen that significant side lobes exist, that carry a large portion of the total energy.
 The main beam also lost it's circular shape, and instead has a more square-like outline.
-This seems like a good platform for studying the behaviour of the phased array, I hope the experiments will turn out good too.
+This seems like a good platform for studying the behaviour of the phased array.
+The next step is the experimental realization of such an array, I hope this will turn out good too.
 Stay tuned people.